jfo/blog/source/posts/sild-booleans-and-conditionals.md

 more readily obvious, and adding a case will show up more clearly in a diff.

-With the addition of an idea of boolean values to the language, we're ready to implement the foundation conditional statement that allows control flows to actually work!
+With the addition of an idea of boolean values to the language, we're ready to implement the foundational conditional statement that allows control flows to actually work!
 That's `cond`, and it is the final of the 7 built in primitive functions that I need to get working.